MarkStaffordReece/Weather-Channel-Web-Scrape/README.md

 ##Objective:

 I want to see how much the temperature changes in Richmond, VA throughtout the day.
-I want to compile the temperature every minute and compile this in a CSV file for further analysis.
+I want to scrape the temperature every minute and compile this in a CSV file for further analysis.

 Goal: